Tripati-Lab/Lucarelli-et-al/README.md

 Analyses_Lucarelli_et_al.R contains script for each data cleaning step and instructions for exporting final data to spreadsheets.

 All_standards_exclusions_config1.xlsx contains a template for tracking the data cleaning process

+The Raw Data folder contains output from Easotope prior to exclusion of poorly-constrained replicates

+The Final Data folder contains spreadsheets produced by the cleaning process as shown in Analyses_Lucarelli_et_al.R